Ballerina-By-Examples/markdown-converter/examples/grpc-server-streaming/grpc_server_streaming.md

 # Server streaming RPC

 The gRPC Server Connector is used to expose gRPC services over HTTP/2.
-This example includes a gRPC server streaming service and a client.
-The client sends a request to the server and gets a stream to read the messages until all the messages are read.<br/><br/>
+In a gRPC server streaming scenario, a client sends a request to the server and gets a stream to read the messages until all the messages are read.<br/><br/>
 For more information on the underlying module, see the [GRPC module](https://docs.central.ballerina.io/ballerina/grpc/latest/).

 ::: code ./examples/grpc-server-streaming/grpc_server_streaming.proto :::